Economic history of Japan: 1980s

-Since the end of the Cold War
+In 1985, Japan signed the Plaza Accords in which Japan agreed to depreciate the dollar against the yen.
+Japan's economy entered a bubble phase as Japanese capital (which following the Plaza Accords was relatively more valuable than foreign currencies) exited Japan to purchase foreign assets.
+Japanese banks had significant cash which they loaned out at low interest rates.
+This also forced up the prices of Japanese real estate.

+In 1992, the Nikkei 225 stock average began the year at 23,000 points, but fell to 14,000 points in mid-August before leveling off at 17,000 by the end of the year.

+Heisei era (1989–2019)

-1989 Economic Bubble
+1989 economic bubble

 In the decades following World War II, Japan implemented stringent tariffs and policies to encourage the people to save their income.
 With more money in banks, loans and credit became easier to obtain, and with Japan running large trade surpluses, the yen appreciated against foreign currencies.
 This allowed local companies to invest in capital resources more easily than their overseas competitors, which reduced the price of Japanese-made goods and widened the trade surplus further.
 And, with the yen appreciating, financial assets became lucrative.

 With so much money readily available for investment, speculation was inevitable, particularly in the Tokyo Stock Exchange and the real estate market.
 The Nikkei stock index hit its all-time high on 29 December 1989 when it reached an intra-day high of 38,957.44 before closing at 38,915.87.
 The rates for housing, stocks, and bonds rose so much that at one point the government issued 100-year bonds.
 Additionally, banks granted increasingly risky loans.

 At the height of the bubble, real estate was extremely over-valued.
 Prices were highest in Tokyo's Ginza district in 1989, with choice properties fetching over US$1.5 million per square meter ($139,000 per square foot).
 Prices were only slightly less in other areas of Tokyo.
 By 2004, prime "A" property in Tokyo's financial districts had slumped and Tokyo's residential homes were a fraction of their peak, but still managed to be listed as the most expensive real estate in the world.
 Trillions were wiped out with the combined collapse of the Tokyo stock and real estate markets.